Biography

 Austin Isaac is the high school orchestra director at Lake Braddock Secondary School in Burke, Virginia.
 Prior to joining Lake Braddock, Austin taught orchestra at both the elementary and secondary levels in both public and private schools in Virginia, in addition to teaching privately.

-Under his direction, the Lake Braddock Middle School Chamber Orchestra was invited to perform at the 2016 annual VMEA In-Service Conference and the Lake Braddock Symphony Orchestra was invited to perform at the 2020 Music For All National Orchestra Festival.
+As an educator and conductor, his ensembles have had notable performances.
+In 2016, the Lake Braddock Middle School Chamber Orchestra was invited to perform at the VMEA conference, and the Lake Braddock Symphony Orchestra was invited to perform at the 2020 Music For All National Orchestra Festival, and the 2024 VMEA conference.
 Austin holds his bachelor’s degree from James Madison University with a concentration in instrumental education, and his master’s degree in education from George Mason University.